MewsSystems/gitbook-connector-api/operations/restrictions.md

    2) If the new interval do not overlap the old interval, the new restriction is added as usual.

 Interval is defined as all the dates contained within the `StartUtc` and `EndUtc` inclusive.

-The `StartUtc` and `EndUtc` properties must be set to the midnight of the given date when converted to enterprise's local datetime.
-This is different from the `restrictions add` endpoint since it allowed setting different times.
-Restrictions are applied for all the dates within the interval including the `EndUtc` date.

-If the supplied restrictions match in all the properties but differ in interval and follow each other chronologically, the supplied restrictions will be joined into a single restriction.

-Quota of **150000** restrictions per service applies here as well as the [restrictions add endpoint](#add-restrictions), but the internal logic makes the quota much less likely to be exceeded.

-The usage of this endpoint must be enabled per enterprise.
-Please, contact the Technical Partner Support team in order to enable this endpoint.

-This endpoint cannot be used in conjunction with [restrictions add endpoint](#add-restrictions).

 ### Request